Homegear/node-blue-doc/docs/getting_started/configuration.md

 # Configuration

 Node-BLUE is configured in Homegear's `main.conf`.
 By default this file is located in `/etc/homegear`.
+The default settings should be fine for most installations.
 The following Node-BLUE-specific configuration options are available:

 | Option                | Description                                                  |
 | --------------------- | ------------------------------------------------------------ |